-The mission of Army ROTC is to commission the future officer leadership of the U.S. Army.
-Any Cadet interested in developing leadership skills in a challenging environment will benefit from what Army ROTC has to offer.
-Those Cadets who are committed to serving their county and who desire a career as a commissioned Army officer will find themselves well prepared by the top Army ROTC program in the nation.
+The mission of Army ROTC (www.vmi.edu/army) is to commission the future officer leadership of the U.S. Army.
+Any cadet interested in developing leadership skills in a challenging environment will benefit from what Army ROTC has to offer.
+Those cadets who are committed to serving their county and who desire a career as a commissioned Army officer will find themselves well prepared by the top Army ROTC program in the nation.
 This four-year program is divided into a basic and an advanced course.
-The Basic Course, during a Cadet's first two years, consists of instruction in the basics of teamwork, leadership, and exciting hands-on skills.
-The Advanced Course, for Cadets in their last two years, focuses on practical group leadership and advanced military skills.
+The Basic Course, during a cadet's first two years, consists of instruction in the basics of teamwork, leadership, and exciting hands-on skills.
+The Advanced Course, for cadets in their last two years, focuses on practical group leadership and advanced military skills.
 Army ROTC is centered on leadership development, with individual feedback and counseling provided to each Cadet.
 Cadets will learn in both classroom and field environments.
-Army ROTC offers a Field Training Exercise each semester designed to enhance Cadets' confidence, teamwork, and leadership abilities.
-In addition, Army ROTC sponsors a number of extracurricular Cadet clubs and activities including the Ranger Challenge competition.
+Army ROTC offers a Field Training Exercise each semester designed to enhance cadets' confidence, teamwork, and leadership abilities.
+In addition, Army ROTC sponsors several extracurricular cadet clubs and activities including the Ranger Challenge competition.
 Cadets pursuing an Army commission are strongly encouraged to participate in these activities.

-Qualified Cadets are encouraged to contract with Army ROTC as a scholarship or non-scholarship Cadet.
-Contracted Cadets receive \$420.
+Qualified cadets are encouraged to contract with Army ROTC as a scholarship or non-scholarship cadet.
+Contracted cadets receive \$420.
 Contracting is the first step toward earning a commission as a second lieutenant in the U.S. Army.

-In addition to eight semesters of Army ROTC, Cadets pursuing a commission must complete a professional military educational requirement of one semester of U.S. military history.
+In addition to eight semesters of Army ROTC, cadets pursuing a commission must complete a professional military educational requirement of one semester of U.S. military history.
 They must also succeed during the four-week Advanced Camp, which takes place during the summer between the junior and senior years.
-On a competitive basis, Cadets may also attend other training during summer breaks.
-This training includes Army courses such as Airborne School, Air Assault School, The Mountain Warfare School, and Internships both at home and abroad.
-To be considered for this training, Cadets must be intent on commissioning.
+On a competitive basis, cadets may also attend other training during summer breaks.
+This training includes Army courses such as Airborne School, Air Assault School, Mountain Warfare School, and Internships both at home and abroad.
+To be considered for this training, cadets must be intent on commissioning.

-Army ROTC is a demanding program that requires commitment from each Cadet.
-However, the rewards more than equal the effort.
-All Cadets will benefit from a greater understanding of their country and its Army, and from practical, demonstrated leadership ability.
-Those Cadets who choose to serve, upon successful completion of the program and graduation from VMI, will commission as a Second Lieutenant in the United States Army, Army Reserve, or Army National Guard.
+Army ROTC is a demanding program that requires commitment from each cadet.
+However, the rewards more than equal effort.
+All cadets will benefit from a greater understanding of their country and its Army, and practical, demonstrated leadership ability.
+Those cadets who choose to serve, upon successful completion of the program and graduation from VMI, will commission as a Second Lieutenant in the United States Army, Army Reserve, or Army National Guard.